 Takoma Park Library

+For this project, Forrester Construction renovated the historic Takoma Park Library transforming it into a modern, state-of-the-art library while preserving its original style.
 Founded by a donation from Andrew Carnagie, the Takoma Park Neighborhood library was built in 1911 making it the first library in the DC Public Library system.
-For this project Forrester renovated the historic structure transforming it into a modern, state-of-the-art library while preserving its original style.
 The project involved a thorough restoration and preservation of the library’s interior and exterior.
 The interior spaces were renewed with lighting, furniture and floor coverings matching the building’s original Renaissance Revival style and a new vestibule was created.
 Upgrades were made to the elevator, theft detection, electrical and fire/life safety systems.
 Exterior work included a full restoration of all windows, doors, trim and the installation of historically-authentic light fixtures.
 The brick façade was cleaned and repointed and new landscaping was put in place.

 Martinez and Johnson